 Katrina brings with her a wealth of knowledge and expertise in the areas of government advocacy and campaign development.

 She has more than 10 years experience working in medico-political advocacy and policy development from within state government and representative organisations.

 Katrina holds a Bachelor of Business majoring in Industrial Relations and a Masters of Business Administration from Newcastle University.

 Sandra is responsible for managing relationships between ASO and our key partners, as well as seeking out new opportunities for the Society to build networks.

 Sandra drives ASO membership and recruitment; working to deliver the value every ASO member wants to see from their membership.
 She thrives on opportunities to engage with members one-on-one — such as at events like the annual Business Skills Expo and the Advocacy and Practice Skills Workshop — where she says she can learn first-hand what ophthalmologists need from the Society.

 Prior to her appointment at ASO Sandra was National Business Development Manager at MDA National for seven years.
 She has more than 20 years’ experience working in business development, account management, and senior management roles in health care and professional services across Australia.

-Val is in charge of the day-to-day administrative functions of the ASO.
+Anna is in charge of the day-to-day administrative functions of the ASO.

 She is also the friendly voice on the end of the phone line when our members call with enquiries or if patients and other members of the public are seeking information about ophthalmology and the ASO.